Eng-Loay/Redfin/README.md

 # Redfin - Real Estate Mobile Application

-A comprehensive Flutter-based real estate application that allows users to discover, browse, and manage property listings.
+A comprehensive Flutter-based mobile real estate application for Android and iOS that allows users to discover, browse, and manage property listings.
 The app provides a modern interface for property search, user authentication, and property management features.

 ## 📋 Business Overview